kgdunn/pid-book/univariate-review/univariate-review.rst

 	- *Yourself*: We have historical failure rate data of the pumps in a section of the process.
 What is the probability that 3 pumps will fail this month?

-	- *Manager*: does reactor 1 have better final product purity than reactor 2?
+	- *Manager*: does reactor 1 have better final product purity, on average, than reactor 2?

-	- *Potential customer*: what is the 95% confidence interval for the density of your powder ingredient?
+	- *Colleague*: what does the 95% confidence interval for the density of our powder ingredient really mean?

 References and readings
 =======================